Emerging Arts Critics

 Selected participants will have the invaluable opportunity to receive one-on-one editorial mentorship from retired arts critic John Coulbourn, music journalist and broadcaster Robert Harris, performing arts writer Catherine Kustanczy and theatre critic Robert Cushman.
 The Dance Current Executive Editor Emma Doran, The WholeNote Publisher and Editor in Chief David Perlman with Digital Media Editor Sara Constant, Opera Canada Editorial Director Gianmarco Segato and Intermission Magazine Publisher and Co-Founder Philip Riccio coach selected writers in a one-on-one editorial process through to online publication.

-In addition, participants attend critical writing and journalistic research skills workshops hosted by the National Ballet, TSO, COC and Soulpepper as part of the programme.
+Participants will also attend workshops on critical writing and journalistic research skills, hosted by the National Ballet, TSO, COC and Soulpepper.

 The Dance Current is Canada’s dance magazine – in print and online – covering the performances, people and perspectives.
 Published by Dance Media Group, The Dance Current is inclusive of genre and aims to cultivate dance literacy, foster discourse and provide the broadest possible public with access points into dance art and culture.

 Founded in 1995, The WholeNote is a print and online magazine dedicated to classical, new, early and world music, jazz, opera and musical theatre, in Ontario and beyond, containing extensive concert listings, feature stories, regular columns, CD reviews, and blogs.